westerlymerlin/Oxide-PyMS/docs/cycle_edit_form.md

 # cycle\_edit\_form

-UI Form for Editing Cycles
+UI form for editing cycles, allows new cycles to be adedd to the database and cycles to be edited.
 Author: Gary Twinn

 <a id="cycle_edit_form.sys"></a>